SuperOfficeDocs/superoffice-docs/user-guide/en/sale/quote/quote-sync/product/settings-configure-product.md

 ### Editable/Mandatory

-Check here if the users are to be able to edit the field and/or to be obliged to fill out the field.
+Check here if the users are to edit the field and/or to be obliged to fill out the field.
 The field will be automatically set to **Editable** if you select **Mandatory**.

 > [!NOTE]
 > In some cases, these alternatives are locked for functional reasons.